superfletch42/Second_Website-Slay_the_spire/readme_template.md

 ### Challenge 1
 **Problem:**

-**What you tried:**
+After I added the background image it did not appear **What you tried:**

-**Solution:**
+I removed the image temporarly for a colour which appeared.
+I then again checked the image and it didn't appear.
+I double checked the file path and eventually tried checking on a different browser (I used firfox regularly).
+On Chrome it would appear but not on Firefox **Solution:**
+My extension, Dark reader was hiding the image and giving me a black background.
 **What you learned:**
+Disable extensions like that next time.
+(pretty sure I had the same problem last time)

 ### Challenge 2
 **Problem:**

-**What you tried:**

-**Solution:**
+The iamges on the character pages we're cut off or not focused on the character **What you tried:**
+I tried moving the image using object position **Solution:**

-**What you learned:**
+After some playing around with different % I found good spots for all pictures **What you learned:**
+To seperate each picture frame box as one solution doesn't fit all typically.
+It also helped when I decided to give the frames their own colour for consistenacy

 ### Challenge 3
 **Problem:**
+avigation didn’t clearly show which page the user was on.

 **What you tried:**
+I just copy pasted my old projects version in to find out what was wrong

 **Solution:**
+I had a slight typo that was messing with it

 **What you learned:**
+Slow down and read classes/ids more

 ### Additional Challenges
 [Add more if needed]